 - That if they cannot afford an attorney, one would be appointed to represent the juvenile at no cost.

-- A request for an attorney can be made by the juvenile or the parent or legal guardian at any time during questioning.
+- That a request for an attorney can be made by the juvenile or the parent or legal guardian at any time during questioning.

-1. A private attorney or public defender was present at the interrogation.
+1. A private attorney or public defender was present at such interrogation.

-2. The court finds that, under the totality of the circumstances, the juvenile made a knowing, intelligent, and voluntary waiver of their constitutional rights, and the juvenile misrepresented their age as being eighteen (18) years or older, with law enforcement acting in good faith reliance on such representation.
+2. The court finds that, under the totality of the circumstances, the juvenile made a knowing, intelligent, and voluntary waiver of their constitutional rights, and the juvenile misrepresented their age as being eighteen (18) years of age or older, and the law enforcement official acted in good faith reliance on such representation in conducting the interrogation.

 3. The juvenile is emancipated from their parent or legal guardian.

-For purposes of this section, a juvenile is deemed emancipated if they are over the age of fifteen (15) and under the age of eighteen (18), have the real or apparent assent of their parents, and have demonstrated independence in matters of care, custody, and earnings.
-Emancipation may include, but is not limited to, being married, in the military, or otherwise self-supporting.
+The bill clarifies that a juvenile shall be deemed emancipated if they are over the age of fifteen (15) years and under the age of eighteen (18) years, have the real or apparent assent of their parents, and have demonstrated independence in matters of care, custody, and earnings.
+The term emancipated may include, but is not limited to, a showing that the juvenile is married, in the military, or is otherwise self-supporting.

-Furthermore, if the only legal guardian for the juvenile is the Department of Children, Youth, and Families (DCYF), no interrogation shall take place unless an attorney has been appointed by the court to advise the juvenile.
-In the event that any provision of this section conflicts with any provision of chapter 21.5 of title 16, the provisions of this section shall apply.
-The act will take effect upon passage.
+Furthermore, in instances where the only legal guardian for the juvenile is the Department of Children, Youth, and Families (DCYF), no interrogation shall take place unless and until an attorney has been appointed by the court to advise the juvenile.
+The bill also establishes that if any provision of this section conflicts with any provision of chapter 21.5 of title 16, the provisions of this section shall apply.
+This act is set to take effect upon passage.